PerkyZZ999/MemorizedMCP-TS/README.md

 # or force single-tool sandbox
 npx -y memorizedmcp-ts --single-tool

+# or pin the storage root alongside other flags
+npx -y memorizedmcp-ts --multi-tool --path "$PWD/.memorized"
 ```

 For local development you can still run the source directly: